ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 <div style="page-break-after: always;"></div>

 You will also notice that as you move your cursor over your text button that when you pass over one of the red handles your cursor will change to one of these arrows.
-This indicates you acn resize your button in the direction inidicated by the arrow.
+This indicates you cann resize your button in the direction inidicated by the arrow.

 ![](images/resize.png)

 For example, resizing to the east like so: